-There is an infinite number of ways to market your insurance agency beyond just these.
+There is a nearly infinite number of ways to market your insurance agency beyond just these listed ideas.
 Some will work better than others.
 Some will work for some agencies that won’t work for others.
 The smartest strategy for you to implement is testing different tactics to see what works and what doesn’t.
 When you find a method that yields results, attack it with vigor and keep testing!

 Take Care Of Your Clients

 Sometimes when you are in the heat of a big sales push it can be easy to forget about the policies that are already in place.
-The thing that the best insurance agencies do is to keep in mind that for each one of those policies there is a live person behind it.
+The best insurance agencies keep in mind that for each one of those policies there is a live person behind it.

-People want to feel like they are being taken care of, not just in a claim situation, but all the time.
-Keep in contact on a semi-regular basis with your client base.
+People want to feel like they are being taken care of - not just in a claim situation - all the time.
+Keep in contact with your client base on at least a semi-regular basis.
 You don’t need to try to sell them something every time you call them, but you can make them feel as though they are a part of the agency’s family if you give a call and ask if they have any questions or to tell them “happy birthday”.

-Since insurance generally pays on renewing premiums just the same as new, it is imperative that you keep your retention high.
+Since insurance generally pays on renewing premiums just the same as new policies, it is imperative that you keep your client retention high.
 It is always less expensive to keep an old customer than it is to gain a new one.
-Plus, peoples lives are always changing, so making sure they always have the best-suited coverage is good for both the client and the agency.
+Plus, peoples' lives are always changing, so making sure they always have the best-suited coverage is good for both the client and the agency.

 Information on this page has been gathered by a multitude of sources and was most recently updated in December 2018.